Brothers Osborne: Musical stylings

-John Osborne is the main instrumentalist of the group, playing primarily electric guitar, while T.J. is the lead vocalist.
-Of their sound, Spin writer Andrew Unterberger said, "John's guitar slides a Hattori Hanzō sharpness, while T.J.’s vocals are wisely kept from going too thick with warbling vibrato, allowing them an understated vulnerability badly lacking in Nashville these days."
+John Osborne is the main instrumentalist of the group, playing primarily electric guitar, while TJ is the lead vocalist.
+Of their sound, Spin writer Andrew Unterberger said, "John's guitar slides a Hattori Hanzō sharpness, while TJ’s vocals are wisely kept from going too thick with warbling vibrato, allowing them an understated vulnerability badly lacking in Nashville these days."
 Stephen Thomas Erlewine contrasted the duo with Sam Hunt and Chris Stapleton, saying that they have "the modern rhythmic snap of the former and the classicist structure of the latter."
 Allmusic describes the duo as recording "earthy, passionate country-rock", while Country Standard Time reviewer Jeffrey B. Remz noted influences of outlaw country and Southern rock in Pawn Shop.
-He also compared T.J.'s "sonorous, ultra-deep voice" favorably to Trace Adkins and noting the variety of guitar styles played by John as "sometimes steely, sometimes twangy, sometimes rocking".
+He also compared TJ's "sonorous, ultra-deep voice" favorably to Trace Adkins and noting the variety of guitar styles played by John as "sometimes steely, sometimes twangy, sometimes rocking".

+When asked to name the ten albums that were the biggest influences on his musical life, John Osborne selected releases by Darrell Scott, Patty Loveless, Lucinda Williams, Merle Haggard, Willie Nelson, Alan Jackson, Dwight Yoakam, The Chicks, Alison Krauss & Union Station, and Lee Ann Womack.

 Personal lives

 John Osborne is married to British singer-songwriter Lucie Silvas.
 The two met in 2007 during a songwriting session, and married in 2015.
 That same year, John played guitar on and co-produced Silvas' studio album Letters to Ghosts.
+The couple became parents to boy-and-girl twins in March 2023.

-On February 3, 2021, T.J. came out as gay, making him the first openly gay artist signed to a major country music label.
-The duo's song "Younger Me" was directly inspired by T.J.'s attempts to come out earlier in his life.
+On February 3, 2021, TJ came out as gay, making him the first openly gay artist signed to a major country music label.
+The duo's song "Younger Me" was directly inspired by TJ's attempts to come out earlier in his life.

+In 2019, Brothers Osborne canceled a number of tours due to then-undisclosed reasons.
+In 2021, the duo revealed that this was due to John suffering from anxiety disorder and clinical depression.
+These factors caused tinnitus and caused him to cancel several recording sessions for Skeletons, and John later stated he considered quitting music entirely as a result.
+A year later, John stated that he was undergoing therapy and medication to treat the disorder.